-The first thing the victim must do is gather evidence for the judicial proceedings that s/he intends to pursue for the attack of which s/he was the target.
+The first thing the victim must do is gather evidence for the judicial proceedings that s/he intends to pursue the attack of which s/he was the target.
 If the victim uses a specialist company to repair the damage (e.g. to recover destroyed files), a report on this work could prove invaluable during the court proceedings.
-It should therefore be as detailed as possible.
+It should, therefore, be as detailed as possible.

 Evidence of a computer attack includes the items (logs, damage) that document the illegal actions of the attacker.
 For them to be valid in court, these traces must be recovered in a specific way.
 In Luxembourg, the victim can inform the Grand Ducal Police (‘New Technologies’ service).
 S/he can also make a ‘voluntary surrender’ of the evidence to CIRCL, a government initiative dedicated to incident responses.

 After collecting evidence, the victim may consider taking legal action.
 S/he has the choice between:

 To make a complaint, it is sufficient for the victim to go to a police station or to send a letter to the state prosecutor informing the latter of the place where the offence was committed.